eankeen/http/readme.md

 ### Versions

-You can pin per version. the following are supported version
+You can pin per version.
+The following are current usable versions

 ```sh
 # deno 1.0.3 and std v0.53.0